gsoft-inc/wl-squide/docs/reference/runtime/runtime-class.md

 ### Register a public route

-When registering a route, a hint can be provided, indicating if the route is intended to be displayed as a `public` or `protected` route.
+When registering a route, a hint can be provided, indicating if the route is intended to be displayed as a `"public"` or `"protected"` route.
 This is especially useful when dealing with code that conditionally fetch data for protected routes (e.g. a session).

 ```tsx !#4,8
 import { Page } from "./Page.tsx";